Hello There! My name is Vanessa and I wanted to talk about how important the decision is in choosing the right instructor, for instance:

 Popularity vs Expertise

-Learn from my mistakes.
-I took a class with a highly reputable studio a few weeks ago.
-We were instructed to go into the #splits 10 minutes into class and I was barely warm.
+I took a class with a highly reputable leading contortion studio a few weeks ago.
+We were instructed to go into the splits 10 minutes into class and I was barely warm.
 Consequently I lost my two block over split and couldn’t even touch down in my splits afterwards.

 Please remember just because someone is popular it does not mean they know what they are doing.
-Popularity can come from great PR, Ads and Publicity.
+As we saw popularity can come from great PR, Ads and Publicity.

 Don’t do something that does not feel right because the person is popular and a leader in the industry.
 Do what feels right for your body and search for trainers with qualifications.